TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 The second block iterates over the sorted strings, splitting out the tag name part and then doing the capture and split trick again to get a sorted array of tag names.

-Believe me, I've looked for alternatives, but the wisdom of the internet hasn't revealed anything better.
+Believe me, I've looked for alternatives, but in this case the wisdom of the internet hasn't revealed anything better.
 If the Jekyll maintainers happen to be reading this, it would be great if you could add support for {% raw %}`{% captureyaml %}`{% endraw %}.
 This would capture rendered text as normal, then parse it as YAML and store the resulting structure in the variable.
 You already have a YAML parser for the front matter that does the same thing for site and page variables.
 I would then have a way of creating objects with name and count properties which I can use with the sort and map filters.

 Once I have the sorted tag names, the rest of it is simple enough.
 I generate the badges in the topic cloud in the normal way, by iterating over the sorted tag names.
 The only difference is that I add the number of posts to each topic title using {% raw %}`{{ topic-page.title }} ({{ site.tags[tagname] | size }})`{% endraw %}